r4mz3r0/Political-Science/README.md

 ## POLI 127 : Sex, Gender, and Politics
 ## POLI 101 : The Presidency
 ## POLI 140 : Transitions to Democracy
+## POLI 003 : Introduction to Comparative Politics